Coffeeovercode/Basic_Python_projects/README.md

 24. `day.py` : Implements a day of the week calculator that takes user input for a date and returns the corresponding day.
 25. `rotating_cube.py` : A simulation of a rotating cube.
 26. `rotating_sphere.py` : A simulation of a rotating sphere.
+27. `char_check.py` : Multiple checks for alphanumeric characters, alphabets, digits, etc. in a user provided string.
+If any of the categories are present, `True` is printed alongside the category else `False`.

 ## ...
 ### _👨🏼‍💻More to come in due time!_